-Back Pressure to high:- A major cause of back pressure being to high can be down to an air leak on the suction side of the pump, shown as a higher than normal reading on the filter pressure gauge.
-Air can be drawn in and pushed through the pipework system and collect within the filter itself severely reducing water flow.
-If you have an above ground pump and filter system and in some severe cases with below water line installations it can actually cause the pump to lose prime and cause damage if not found in time.
+Air leaks generally occur on the suction side of the pump.
+If you have a leak air can be drawn in and pushed through the pipework system and collect in the filter severely reducing water flow.
+Alternatively, if the pump is below the waterline, it can cause the pump to lose prime and cause damage if not found in time.
 Another symptom is a noticeable loss of pressure at the pool jets.

 Home | Got a Question ?